 The heat inside is a good thing.
 It causes the inside surface to briefly melt and freeze back into a thin layer of ice, which made the igloo even more airtight!
 A little melting occurred (because I like it pretty warm!) but the water ran down the walls and never bothered me.
 The walls and ceiling did not seem materially thinner after a night of sleeping bag camping inside it.
 But I guess it would eventually weaken the walls and roof if it was kept really warm inside.

-One person could use such a form and make an entire igloo in one day.
+One person could use such a form and make an entire igloo in a couple hours.
 I worked more leisurely and took parts of three days.
-If several people work together, just a few hours should be necessary.
+If several people work together, just an hour should be necessary.

 I stayed in it overnight, and used a campstove and a camp lantern.
 I wasn't sure how much heat I would need, and was amazed that the two burner propane campstove very quickly got it so warm that I was sweating!
-Pretty weird to be laying on top of a sleeping bag, sweating in underwear, in an igloo!
+Pretty weird to be laying on TOP of a sleeping bag, in underwear, sweating, in an igloo!
 So I turned off one burner and greatly turned down the other, and kept it at a nice 72°F or so all night.
-As cozy as being inside the house!
+As cozy as being inside my house!

 However, I do not see how Eskimos deal with the very cold ground.
 If I didn't have my slab of insulation on the ground (like along one side), the ground was so cold that it was very penetrating.
 Actual igloos are built on very deep snow in extremely cold temperatures.
-Seems like it would be extremely uncomfortable!
+Yes, there is some insulation level due to all the air-spaces between the snow crystals, but still!
+Seems like it would be extremely uncomfortable to be an Eskimo, but only because of the coldness of the floor!

 In Chicago area weather, there were mostly days in the 20s and lower 30s, with around 15°F each night.
 So I was surprised that much of it collapsed after about a week.
 I realized that the structure was essentially like a brick archway.
 If even one brick would crumble, the entire arch would immediately collapse, because they are all squeezed together.